Eden Jessie (McCullough)

-It is probable that the move was partially connected to the fact that, in 1950, Walter and Jessie adopted 5-year old Stephen James, (b.
-31.7.44 in Edgbaston) from an orphanage in Bromsgrove, which was run by a fellow Communist Party member.
-Stephen was one of the many 'G.I. babies' of WW II and Jessie viewed his adoption as being something of a social duty.
+It is probable that the move was partially connected to the fact that, in 1950, Walter and Jessie adopted a 5-year old from an orphanage in Bromsgrove, which was run by a fellow Communist Party member.
+One of the many 'G.I. babies' of WW II, Jessie viewed his adoption as being something of a social duty.
 Her adopted son, Douggie was still in the Navy at this time, but maintained contact with his adopted mother.

 Jessie's role in the 1950s and 60s became that of wife and mother, although like Walter, she maintained a deep political awareness.
 Walter retired in 1970 from his occupation as a building inspector; one of his last jobs had been to inspect the retirement flat in Hob Moor Road, Yardley that he and Jessie would occupy.
 Originally a time-served carpenter, Walter’s skills now became most especially useful in the building of the Midlands Communist Party’s Star Social Club and its accompanying Key Books from 1969-1971.
 This was a valuable asset lost to the movement when the CPGB liquidated its assets.